front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ## `2.9.0` -> `2.10.0`

+### Magento2 Adyen module update

+In this release the Magento2 Adyen Front-Commerce module got a major revamp to make it compatible with the latest Magento2 Adyen plugin (7.2).
+Several steps are needed to upgrade your project if you are using this payment platform:

+1. the Magento2 Adyen Front-Commerce module has been moved.
+As a result, you have to [update your `.front-commerce.js` as documented in the Adyen integration page](/docs/advanced/payments/adyen.html#Register-the-Adyen-for-Magento2-payment-module-in-Front-Commerce).
+1. the `FRONT_COMMERCE_ADYEN_CLIENT_KEY` environment variable is now required so you have [to configure the environment so that it is defined](/docs/advanced/payments/adyen.html#Add-the-Adyen-client-key-in-the-environment)
+1. we have made some changes and fixes to [the Adyen related frontend components](https://gitlab.com/front-commerce/front-commerce/-/tree/2.10.0/modules/payment-adyen/web/theme/modules/Adyen).
+If you have overridden some of those, you have to backport the changes.

 ### Configurable options HOC refactoring

 In this release we have done a refactor of the configurable product options.
 We have extracted much of the logic from configurable product options from HOCs into functions that can be used even outside of react.